 Kea are ground nesters.
 As such they are vulnerable to predation by introduced predators, particularly stoats and possums, during their breeding period.
-Results of research on kea productivity shows low nesting success (c.5%) during stoat plague years (following beech mast events) in areas without pest control, versus high nesting success (c.75%) in areas with effective pest control (KCT & DOC unpublished data held by Josh Kemp 2016).
+Results of research on kea productivity shows low nesting success (c.5%) during stoat plague years (following beech and/or rimu mast events) in areas without pest control, versus high nesting success (c.75%) in areas with effective pest control (Kemp et al, 2018).
 Kea are also ground feeders, and adults of both sexes may be ambushed by stoats and feral cats while foraging.
 Pest control may also improve adult survival and therefore improve population health.
 However, the benefit of using pest control may be offset when unsafe pest control devices are deployed, resulting in the unintentional by-kill or injury of kea.